Ukraine: Agro-Industrial Poultry Farm

 Chicken excrement lays in open manure storage containers and field piles.

 Local people report that MHP has a history of poor information disclosure, which has prevented them from understanding current and potential future environmental and health impacts.
 Villagers are also concerned that working conditions in MHP facilities are poor – in some cases potentially even posing health and safety risks for employees.
 They are also aware of reports of alleged retaliation against individuals around the country who have raised concerns about MHP operations.
+Many local villagers rely on MHP for employment, and the company has made significant contributions to village council budgets, creating pressure at the local level not to raise concerns or question the company.
+But many villagers are fed up with what they perceive to be a pattern of poor consultation, false promises and problematic MHP operations.

 Large vehicles frequently utilize village roads creating risks to pedestrian